 Mac Cluain, Seoirse (1894–1949), Irish-language scholar, was born 16 February 1894 in Capparoe, Scariff, Co.
 Clare, son of farmer John Clune and his wife, Ellen Rohan.
 He received his earliest education in Scariff national school and afterwards in the Sacred Heart College in Limerick city.
 From 1908 he attended St Flannan's College, Ennis, Co.
 Clare and subsequently began studies for the priesthood in Maynooth College in 1911.
-He excelled as a student and achieved first place in the BA and L.Ph. in 1914 examinations in addition to obtaining joint first place in the Pearse Malone scholarship for university students.
+He excelled as a student and achieved first place in 1914 examinations for his Bachelor of Arts degree and Licentiate in Philosophy in addition to obtaining joint first place in the Pearse Malone scholarship for university students.
 He was ordained in 1917.
 After graduating he was a teacher in St Flannan's College and two years later, in 1919, he was appointed professor of Irish there.

 He had spent a week learning Irish in Coláiste Eoghan Uí Chomhraí, Carrigaholt, Co.
 Clare.
 From there he went to the Corca Dhuibhne Gaeltacht in Kerry.
 During 1919 and again in 1920 he spent time on the Great Blasket island where he met Tomás Ó Criomhthain (qv).
 In his account of Mac Cluain in An tOileánach (1929), Ó Criomhthain noted that the scholar had spent three weeks with him, saying mass every day.
 Mac Cluain subsequently returned for one month, with both men making corrections to the manuscript of Mac Cluain's first publication, Réiltíní óir, which appeared in 1922.
 This was a collection of phrases and sayings he had collected in the Kerry gaeltacht, with explanations in Irish.
 According to Ó Criomhthain, during that month both men spent a total of eight hours per day working on the text, four hours in the morning and four in the afternoon. Ó Criomhthain was therefore particularly offended when Mac Cluain did not acknowledge his assistance in Réiltíní óir and was all the more upset that it was a member of the clergy who had done so.
 ‘Fiachra Eilgeach’ published a favourable review of the work in An Scuab (April 1923).
 During his second visit to the island Mac Cluain made the acquaintance of Peig Sayers (qv).
 She spoke glowingly of him in her autobiography, Peig, recording that he gave her great solace when grieving for her first son, Tomás, who died six weeks before Mac Cluain's arrival on the island.
 Mac Cluain spent almost every day with her during his holiday, providing comfort and advice.